 The real centre of power was north of the Alps.
 Conflict was easily foreseen.
 The emperors claimed the right to choose the pope, the popes reclaimed the privilege to crown the emperor and the right to nominate bishops.
 This war between the pontificate and the emperor would mark the history of the successive centuries.

-In the 8th & 9th Centuries when the popes supremacy was guaranteed by the French Kings, Rome seemed to flourish again for a short period in particular with their rich decorations, the churches of S. Giorgio in Velabro, S. Prassede, S. Marco, S. Cecilia in Trastevere and S. Maria in Domenica.
+In the 8th & 9th Centuries when the popes supremacy was guaranteed by the French Kings, Rome seemed to flourish again for a short period in particular with their rich decorations, enjoyable in the several travel guides of the ancient Rome, such as the churches of S. Giorgio in Velabro, S. Prassede, S. Marco, S. Cecilia in Trastevere and S. Maria in Domenica.